gergo-labanics-optahaul/zustand-jotai/poc/zustand-jotai/zustand.md

 - Supports both primitive and object based states

 ### Hooks
-- useStore (vanilla store)
+- useStore
-- useShallow (re-rended only when the actual keys of the state changed)
+- useShallow (re-render only when the actual keys of the state changed)
 - useStoreWithEqualityFn (define when to re-render)

 ### Middlewares